Tour

 We

-off the car traveled roads but there is a process to get thorough the self-locking
+car traveled roads but there is a process to get thorough the self-locking gates.

-gates.
 Sometimes we have to ride through a herd of sheep.
-The sheep are
+The sheep are not the problem,

 Mile

-the bike tour.
+tour.
 I reset my odometer to zero here.
-The ride along the Elbe
+The ride along the Elbe is not eventful

 Still Day 1: Brunsbüttel to Burg